MicrosoftDocs/windows-dev-docs/windows-apps-src/layout/show-multiple-views.md

 ## Switch from one view to another

-You must provide a way for the user to navigate from a secondary window back to the main window.
+Consider providing a way for the user to navigate from a secondary window back to the main window.
 To do this, use the [**ApplicationViewSwitcher.SwitchAsync**](https://msdn.microsoft.com/library/windows/apps/dn281097) method.
 You call this method from the thread of the window you're switching from and pass the view ID of the window you're switching to.

 ```csharp
 await ApplicationViewSwitcher.SwitchAsync(viewIdToShow);